 Current Steering Committee

-ESSAIR is currently led by a Steering Committee consisting of – Chris Ogden (University of St Andrews), Raphaëlle Khan (City University of New York), Nicolas Blarel (Leiden University), Avinash Paliwal (SOAS) and Elisabeth Leake (University of Leeds).
+ESSAIR is currently led by a Steering Committee consisting of – Chris Ogden (University of St Andrews), Raphaëlle Khan (City University of New York), Nicolas Blarel (Leiden University), Avinash Paliwal (SOAS) and Elisabeth Leake (Tufts University).

 Founding Steering Committee